bitrise-io/devcenter/_articles/en/reviews/setting-up-azure-ad-sso-for-bitrise.md

 16. Open the certificate file and copy/paste its content into the `Certificate` field of your Bitrise organization.

     You will need the **full** **content** of the file (starting from   `----BEGIN CERTIFICATE-----` all the way to `-----END CERTIFICATE-----`).
-17. Hit `Configure SSO` on Bitrise.
+17. Click `Configure SSO` on Bitrise.

 ## Enabling SAML SSO on Bitrise